Below you’ll find all of our 2020 RV life updates from the road in one place.

 Labor Day in Traverse City was a time of fun and relaxation with my brother and sister-in-law.
 We mostly hung out around the RV, making fires.
 Bill once again cooked up a storm.
 Despite the rain, we enjoyed treats such as campfire steaks.

-We did spend an afternoon tasting around Traverse City and Suttons Bay.
+We also spent an afternoon tasting around Traverse City and Suttons Bay.
 It was one of our most touristy moments of the whole year.
 We found the entire affair very social distancing friendly.

 9/11/2020 – 9/13/2020: Michigamme Shores Campground in Champion, MI